Games of Thrones Series Finale, I’ll Bet You Have Questions [SPOILERS]

 We get a black cut to the Dragon Pit of King’s Landing, and there’s an ominous silence over the whole scene.
 Which given the tone set by Dany’s dramatic Season 7 entrance at the same location, it’s a nice touch to illustrate the lack of her presence over the city.
 The assembled lords and ladies of many of the major houses are here to decide what to do next.
 There’s lots of jokes and jibes back and forth, with Davos and Tyrion playing the refs.
 Which is kind of weird considering the whole thing is basically a hostage negotiation interlaced with a trial.

-The real crux of the scene is of course who is crowned king, and it’s the moment where house Stark rips off the mask and punks everyone in the room.
+The real crux of the scene is of course who is crowned king, and it’s the moment where House Stark rips off the mask and punks everyone in the room.
 Bran the Broken, yes that’s his new title, is named king via a coalition of the assembled power-brokers.
-And not only does Gendry does everyone magically agree, it gets even more irritating when Sansa puts her conditional support behind her brother, a condition that the North declares independence.
+And not only does Gendry go along with it, but so does everyone else.
+They all just magically agree, and it gets even more irritating when Sansa puts her conditional support behind her brother, a condition that the North declares independence.

 And this was the exact moment I just had to bang my head into my desk.
 All of the conflict and subterfuge that built up around the War of the Five Kings, and House Stark just YOLO’d their way to power, via a magic tree wizard.
 There’s currently tons of theories swimming around the internet over whether Bran actually wanted this or if he’s just a pawn of darker forces, but I’ll leave that examination for another time.

 And I get it, you wanted that bittersweet, “the Starks really were the heroes all along” ending.
-And we got that, but is just didn’t feel like it was earned.
+And we got that I guess, but it just didn’t feel like it was earned.
 I was having an emotional reaction to what was happening, but because the season hasn’t given the audience time to digest and process, and thus become attached, the only feeling I was left with was emptiness.

 And we see first hand that House Stark played everyone and got what they wanted.
 Hell, it’s even hinted that Bran knew all of this was going to happen and it was all worth it, which is just insane.
 In fact the show probably just setup another series of secession wars when minor noble houses realize they can do the same thing House Stark just did.
 Or when anyone displays a modicum of intelligence and figures out that the psychic King Who Wheelied could have actually changed the course of events.
-And even though we know from our perspective that fate is set in stone, it’s hard to accept.
+And even though we know from our perspective that fate is set in stone, it’s hard to accept that the people in-universe go along with that.
 Are the average nobles of Westeros going to accept that as an explanation for why an entire city had to be burned?
 In the words of Bobby B, there’s a war coming.

 Seven Six Hells were the rest of these Great Houses during the Long Night?
 Did the Long Night even matter to the South?
 Why was everyone opposed to the idea of democracy, when multiple examples of it in practice exist in ASOIAF/GOT?
 And if that was some kind of commentary on privilege and power, it’s yet another example of something needing more polish when it came to the writing.